EU 2-Year Warranty Rights Explained: What You're Entitled To and How to Claim It

 What the EU Legal Guarantee Says

-EU Directive 2019/771, which came into full effect in January 2022, standardizes consumer warranty rights across all EU member states.
-The key rules:
+The EU Directive 2019/771, which came into force in January 2022, standardizes consumer rights across all EU member states.
+The key points:

 - 2-year minimum guarantee from the date of delivery, for all physical goods